-In relation to the Group's interest-bearing loans and borrowings from a local bank, the debt service cover ratio, based on the consolidated financial statements of the Group, is also monitored on a regular basis.
-The debt service cover ratio is equivalent to the consolidated EBITDA divided by total principal and interest due for the next twelve months.
-The Group monitors its debt service cover ratio to keep it at a level acceptable to the Group, the lender bank and the STI bondholders.
+In relation to the Group's interest-bearing loans and borrowings from China Bank, the DSCR, based on the consolidated financial statements of STI ESG, is also monitored on a regular basis.
+The DSCR is equivalent to the consolidated EBITDA for the last twelve months divided by total interest-bearing debts and interest due in the next twelve months.
+The Group monitors its DSCR to keep it at a level acceptable to the Group, the lender banks and the STI bondholders.
 The Group's policy is to keep the debt service cover ratio not lower than 1.05:1.00.
-DSCR as defined in the loan agreements with the local bank, as at September 30, 2023 and 2022 are 0.62:1.00 and 2.49:1.00, respectively.
-As at June 30, 2023 the Group's DSCR is 0.60:1.00.
-In anticipation of the reclassification to current liabilities of the STI bonds maturing in March 2024, STI ESG requested for a waiver of the DSCR from the local bank.
-The request for the waiver of the DSCR for the periods ending June 30, 2023 and December 31, 2023 was granted by the local bank on August 15, 2022.
-With the waiver, STI ESG is compliant with the above covenants as at June 30, 2023.
-Under the Term Loan Agreement, the debt-to-equity ratio and DSCR testing is done semi-annually, that is, as at June 30 and December 31 of each year.
-STI ESG is compliant with the debt-to-equity ratio as at September 30, 2023 and June 30, 2023.
-STI ESG is likewise compliant with the DSCR imposed under the bond trust agreement governing its bond issue. iACADEMY is compliant with the DSCR required by the local lender bank.
+STI ESG's DSCR as defined in the loan agreement with China Bank, are 0.59:1.00 and 0.47:1.00 as at December 31, 2023 and June 30, 2023, respectively.
+In anticipation of the reclassification to current liabilities of STI ESG's Series 7Y bonds which matured in March 2024, STI ESG requested for a waiver of the DSCR from China Bank.
+The request for the waiver of the DSCR for the periods ending June 30, 2023 and December 31, 2023 was granted by China Bank on August 15, 2022.
+With the waiver, STI ESG is compliant with the above covenants as at June 30, 2023 and December 31, 2023.
+Under STI ESG's Term Loan Agreement with China Bank, the debt-to-equity ratio and DSCR testing is done semi-annually, that is, as at June 30 and December 31 of each year.
+Under STI ESG's Term Loan agreements with BPI and Metrobank, the Debt-to-equity ratio and DSCR testing is done annually, based on its audited consolidated financial statements as at June 30 of each year.
+STI ESG is compliant with the Debt-to-equity ratio as at March 31, 2024 and June 30, 2023. iACADEMY is compliant with the DSCR required by the local lender bank.